-Brewing espresso coffee is the most appreciated coffee making method in the world.
-Espresso enhances coffee tastes and scent.
-Check it out!
+Brewing espresso coffee is the most fun and appreciated way-of-drinking your cuppa the world.
+The method enhances coffee tastes and scent.

 Espresso is coffee brewed by pressing small quantities of nearly boiled water across thinly ground coffee beans.

-Espresso is thicker and more concentrated than other method coffees and has creamy foam on top that is called crema
+Brewing Espresso Coffee makes it thicker and more concentrated than other methods.
+It also delivers a creamy foam on top that is called Crema.

-The pressure results in enhanced the flavors and chemicals concentrations.
+The pressure enhances the flavors and chemical concentrations.

 Espresso is also used in making some drinks like: